jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

     }
 ```

-The `null` is for the variables datastore.
+The `null` is for the variables datastore, which is not accessed.
 It didn’t compile, because `evaluate` didn’t exist.

-I convinced him to implement the method like this:
+I convinced Yuri to implement the method like this:
 ```java
     public static int evaluate(String expression, Map<String, Integer> variables) throws Exception {
         return 3;